DUPR is here!

 Note: Games played in Social Sessions will not affect a player’s DUPR rating if they have one.

-The old grades (Standard, Intermeidate, Challenger and Advanced) are not used to determine if someone can play in a Rated Match.
+The old grades (Standard, Intermediate, Challenger and Advanced) are not used to determine if someone can play in a DUPR Rated League.

-We’ll be offering plenty of Rated Match sessions for all skill levels to establish accurate DUPR ratings.
+We’ll be offering plenty of DUPR Rated Leagues for all skill levels to establish accurate DUPR ratings.

-Note: Unlike Social Sessions, all Rated Match games will impact a player’s DUPR rating.
+Note: Unlike Social Sessions, all DUPR Rated League session will impact a player’s DUPR rating.

 Social Sessions